Prehistoric Cave Painting (40,000-10,000 BCE)

 At present we have no firm idea when cave painting first began.
 One theory links the evolution of Stone Age art to the arrival of anatomically modern humans in Europe during the period of the Upper Paleolithic.
-According to this theory, the development of fine art coincided with the displacement of Neanderthal man by anatomically modern man, starting around 40,000 BCE.
-Indeed, it was from about this date that the earliest rock art began to emerge in the caves and rock shelters of the Franco-Cantabrian region.
-(But see the Fumane Cave paintings discovered near Verona, Italy.)
-Painting comes first, followed closely by mobiliary art, exemplified by the portable Venus figurines like the Venus of Hohle Fels (38-33,000 BCE).
+According to this theory, the development of cave art coincided with the displacement of Neanderthal man by anatomically modern man, starting around 40,000 BCE.
+Indeed, it was from about this date that the earliest rock art began to emerge in caves and rock shelters around the world, but especially throughout the Franco-Cantabrian region.
+Painting comes first, followed by mobiliary art, as exemplified by the portable Venus figurines like the Venus of Hohle Fels (38-33,000 BCE).
 Broadly speaking, cave painting techniques and materials improved across the board, century by century.
 Thus we see the monochrome paintings of Aurignacian culture (40-25,000 BCE) give way to the polychrome art of the Gravettian (25-20,000 BCE), leading to the apogee of cave painting which is traditionally acknowledged to occur during the Magdalenian era (c.15-10,000 BCE) at Lascaux, Altamira, Font de Gaume and Les Combarelles.
 During the Late Magdalenian, the Ice Age ended and a period of global warming led to the destruction of the Magdalenian reindeer habitat, along with its culture and its cave art.
 For more about the evolution of cave painting, and how it fits into Stone Age culture, see: Prehistoric Art Timeline (from 2.5 million BCE).